So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 How to get to the riding school

-Look for the signs under the giant dome (Michaelerkuppel) that marks the entrance to the Hofburg area from historical Michaelerplatz square.
+Look for the signs under the giant dome (Michaelerkuppel) just inside the entrance to the Hofburg area on historical Michaelerplatz square.

-If you aren’t walking past on your travels around the sights, anyway, then you can best reach the visitor centre on bus 1A or 2A using the Michaelerplatz or Habsburgergasse stops.
+You probably stroll past as you wander around the central sights, but you can also reach the visitor centre on bus 1A or 2A using the Michaelerplatz or Habsburgergasse stops.

 Alternatively, take a short(ish) walk from: